Webpage Midway Bonsai Society Midrand

 In Conclusion

-A good “Bonsai soil” is rather a growing medium, as bonsai soil should not have any or very little soil or loam.
+A good “Bonsai soil” or rather a growing medium, as a bonsai soil, should be adapted to a plant species and the climate that the bonsai grows in.
 It should consist of a large percentage of inorganic sharp round grit and most importantly a good nutritional source of compost.

 1. light